SelfKeyFoundation/selfkey-developers/docs/login-with-selfkey/lws-client.md

 ## Client Library Overview
 * Provides the Login with SelfKey Button
 * Provides a Modal for displaying LWS related views
-* Provides an iFrame embedded in the modal to view the Browser extension
+* Provides an iFrame embedded in the modal to view the Browser Extension
-* Provides all assets for embedded components (CSS/JS/Images/Fonts)
+* Provides all assets for embedded components (CSS / JS / Images / Fonts)

 ## Login with SelfKey Client Configuration